 You can set the value to whatever you want.
 You probably only need 5M or 10M.
 Most images bigger than that are just way too big as a starting point.

 Save the template (I do a Command-S) but I think closing the editor will save it as well.
-Make sure your Nginx service restarts. then try uploading again.
+Make sure your Nginx service restarts.
+Then try uploading again.

 It works!

-The Nginx layer comes before PHP so that’s why the error appeared so quickly after trying to upload, and that’s why it failed.
+The Nginx layer comes before PHP, so that’s why the error appeared so quickly after trying to upload, and that’s why it failed.
 Make Nginx happy, and your troubles go away.

 Satisfaction in Solving the Problem